-The third key concept in our approach is using Locality-Sensitive Hashing (LSH) [20] as the main component of the sequence of clustering functions.
-We give an overview of LSH and we discuss how to build clustering functions with Properties 1 to 4 in the next section.
+The third key concept in our approach is using LSH [19] as the main component of the clustering function sequence.
+We give an overview of LSH and discuss how to build clustering functions with Properties 1 to 4 in the next section.